How can we help you?

 Changes are coming to how Medicare pays for therapy services at skilled nursing facilities, and you need to be ready for how it could affect your facility.
-The Patient Driven Payment Model replaces the Research Utilization Group model in October 2019, and your facility needs to be ready.
+The Patient Driven Payment Model replaces the Research Utilization Group model in October 2019, and your facility needs to prepare.
 Under PDPM, payments are comprised of six different components.
 Those components are:

 - Physical therapy (PT)